 A computer is an essential part of the studio because you need to use recording software, known as a Digital Audio Workstation (DAW).
 Examples of these include Pro Tools, Logic Pro X and Ableton.
 This is where the sound is recorded onto tracks and it is also where editing, mixing and mastering happen.

 Speaker monitors aren’t big bassy hi-fi systems designed to make your songs sound amazing.
 In fact, they are designed for clarity and to reveal any kind of mistakes or problems with the sound.
-Don’t be concerned if the recording through the monitors don’t sound amazing at first because if an engineer can mix it to sound good on these speakers, they’ll sound great on everything else!
+Don’t be concerned if the recording through the monitors doesn’t sound amazing at first.
+If an engineer can mix it to sound good on these speakers, they’ll sound great on everything else!

-A recording console can sometimes be the centerpiece of a studio, in some studios, it can be the most expensive piece of equipment.
-It processes the sounds that are recorded in the live room and has sliding faders for each track to make audio mixing more intuitive for the engineer.
-Famous consoles made by Neve and SSL can boost a studio’s profile because they instantly help a recording sound great through its processing.
+A recording console can be the grand centrepiece of a studio.
+In some studios, it can be the most expensive piece of equipment.
+It processes the sounds that are recorded in the live room and has sliding faders for each track.
+This makes audio mixing more intuitive for the engineer.
+Famous consoles made by Neve and SSL can boost a studio’s profile because their processing instantly helps a recording sound great.

 Finally, some studios will have something called outboard gear in their control room.
 These are pieces of equipment in a rack that helped engineers mix and master sound before computers.
-Many audio mixing effects on a computer are designed to mimic famous outboard equipment but many engineers swear that a computer simply can’t do as good a job as vintage equipment.
+Many audio mixing effects on a computer are designed to mimic famous outboard equipment.
+However, many engineers swear that a computer simply can’t do as good a job as vintage equipment.

 Control room tour: